shantanubhadoria/go-kalmanfilter/README.markdown

 calculations as a factor in calculating the next step which improves its accuracy over time.
 The key to Kalman filters are two sensors with different kind of accuracy issues in each.
-Sensor A or the state sensor might give in-accurate value for a measurement on the whole but it doesn't drift.
-Sensor B or delta sensor gives gives much more accurate rate of change in value(or delta) but it drifts over time due to its small inaccuracies as it only measures rate of change in value and not the actual value.
+Sensor A or the state sensor might give inaccurate values for a measurement on the whole but it doesn't drift.
+Sensor B or delta sensor gives much more accurate rate of change in value(or delta) but it drifts over time due to its small inaccuracies as it only measures rate of change and not the actual value.
 Kalman filter uses this knowledge to fuse results from both sensors to give a state value which is more accurate than state value received from any of these filters alone.

 An example of application for this is calculating orientation of objects using Gyroscopes and Accelerometers.

-While Accelerometer is usually used to measure gravity it can be used to measure the inclination of a body with respect to the surface of earth along the x and y axis(not z axis as Z axis faces the direction opposite the direction of gravitional force) by measuring the direction in which the force of gravity is
+While an Accelerometer is usually used to measure gravity it can be used to measure the inclination of a body with respect to the surface of earth along the x and y axis(not z axis as Z axis faces the direction opposite the direction of gravitional force) by measuring the direction in which the force of gravity is